retupmoca/P6-Net-AMQP/README.md

 with the default credentials.
 The tests will be skipped if no server is available,

-Assuming you have a working installation of Rakudo Perl 6 then you will be able to install this with *zef* :
+Assuming you have a working installation of Rakudo then you will be able to install this with *zef* :

     zef install Net::AMQP